India women's national football team

-The India women's national football team is controlled by the All India Football Federation and represents India at women's international football competitions.
+The India women's national football team represents India in women's international football and is governed by the All India Football Federation.
 Under the global jurisdiction of FIFA and governed in Asia by the AFC.
 India is also part of the South Asian Football Federation.
 The team was one of the best in Asia in the mid-1970s to early 1980s, when they became runners-up in the 1979 and the 1983 AFC Women's Asian Cup.
 The Indian women's national team is yet to participate in the FIFA Women's World Cup and the Olympic Games.
-The present ranking of the team according to the FIFA Women's World Rankings is 57th, the 11th-best team in Asia.

 History

-1970–1991
+Golden years (1975–1991)

 Football for women in Asia started later compared to their male counterparts.
 The seed of women's football in India was planted in the early 1970s.
-The first manager was Sushil Bhattacharya, in 1975 and from 1975 until 1991, the administration of the game was in the hands of the Women's Football Federation of India (WFFI) which comes under the Asian Ladies' Football Confederation (ALFC) that had recognition from neither FIFA nor AFC (Asian Football Confederation).
-Both organizations continuously tried to dissuade Asian countries from sending teams to these tournaments for which the first few editions of AFC Women's Asian Cup other unofficial tournaments seen very few teams to participate and thus the 1980 Calicut edition of Asian Championship featured two Indian teams (India N & India S), Western Australia, Taiwan, Hong Kong and Malaysia.
-India did well enough in all these unofficial tournaments under Sushil Bhattacharya and India S become runners-up at Calicut.
-In the next edition of 1981 India achieved third position, defeated by Thailand and again became runners-up in the 1983 edition losing to Thailand again.
-This was the best chapter for the Indian women team in the Asian platform as since 1983 the performance declined along with mismanagement in the federation and failing to promote the games at all level in every state of India.
-The game was administered by WFFI from 1975 until the early 1990s, when they were absorbed into the AIFF as despite their impressive display at the Asian level, women's football in India went into the state of gloom by the end of the eighties due to the previous federation failure of promoting the women's football to the level it had deserved.
+The first manager was Sushil Bhattacharya, in 1975 and from 1975 until 1991, the administration of the game was in the hands of the Women's Football Federation of India (WFFI), which comes under the Asian Ladies' Football Confederation (ALFC) that had recognition from neither FIFA nor AFC.
+Both organizations continuously tried to dissuade Asian countries from sending teams to these tournaments, for which the first few editions of AFC Women's Asian Cup seen very few teams.
+Thus, the 1980 featured two Indian teams (India N & India S), Western Australia, Taiwan, Hong Kong and Malaysia.
+India did well enough in all these tournaments under Sushil Bhattacharya.
+In the next edition of 1981 India achieved third position, defeated by Thailand, and became runners-up in the 1983, edition losing to Thailand again.
+This was the best chapter for the Indian women team in the Asian platform as since 1983 the performance declined along with mismanagement in the federation.
+The game was administered by WFFI from 1975 until the early 1990s, when they were absorbed into the AIFF.